-16.1 The Council considers this site to have the potential for on-site renewable energy generation associated with its proximity to the River Carron.
+- 16.1 The Council considers this site to have the potential for on-site renewable energy generation associated with its proximity to the River Carron.
 The developer will be required to investigate the feasibility of installing a small scale hydro-electric scheme and to make provision for its implementation.
-The Council envisages that such a scheme will incorporate the existing weir and that it could be designed to include the fish ladder, discussed in section 17 below.

-- 16.2 The feasibility study should address issues such as the potential for a stand alone system, as opposed to one which is connected to the National grid - (the latter may be determined by the proximity of the scheme to a connection point); the availability of a back up power system; potential noise impact; potential visual impact; potential impact on the ecology of the river; and, the need for water impoundment.
-In terms of access and recreation, the study should also consider the role of the hydro-electric facility and fish ladder as a possible local visitor attraction and as part of wider access and recreation provision within the site. - 16.3 The developer should bear in mind that the hydro-electric scheme including any works undertaken on the weir or riverbank will require the consent of SEPA under the Water Environment (Controlled Activities) (Scotland) Regulations 2005 (CAR).
-A CAR license will be required. - 16.4 Depending upon the outcome of the feasibility study and the potential generating capacity of the hydro-electric scheme, the Council is keen to engage the local community in the project, and to ensure that where possible, the community can share in the benefits of such a scheme. - 16.5 It is becoming increasingly commonplace for local communities to become involved in renewable energy projects.
-This can take a variety of forms including direct investment in the ownership of a scheme or through the setting up of a trust fund. - 16.6 In association with the Council, the developer will be expected to investigate the opportunities that may exist to involve the local community and to assess any likely benefits that could be forthcoming from the hydro-electric scheme.
-Arrangements for future management and maintenance of the facility will also require to be put in place. - 16.7 High environmental standards in water conservation, recycling and waste minimisation will also be required.
+The Council envisages that such a scheme will incorporate the existing weir and that it could be designed to include the fish ladder, discussed in section 17 below. - 16.2 The feasibility study should address issues such as the potential for a stand alone system, as opposed to one which is connected to the National grid (the latter may be determined by the proximity of the scheme to a connection point); the availability of a back up power system; potential noise impact; potential visual impact; potential impact on the ecology of the river; and, the need for water impoundment.
+In terms of access and recreation, the study should also consider the role of the hydro-electric facility and fish ladder as a possible local visitor attraction and as part of wider access and recreation provision within the site. - 16.3 The feasibility study for the potential hydro-electric scheme and fish ladder must assess potential impacts on European Protected Species and other legally protected species and identify appropriate mitigation of any negative impacts.
+This is an essential element of the broader assessment of potential impacts on the ecology of the river that is mentioned in 16.2. - 16.4 The developer should bear in mind that the hydro-electric scheme including any works undertaken on the weir or riverbank will require the consent of SEPA under the Water Environment (Controlled Activities) (Scotland) Regulations 2005 (CAR).
+A CAR license will be required. - 16.5 Depending upon the outcome of the feasibility study and the potential generating capacity of the hydro-electric scheme, the Council is keen to engage the local community in the project, and to ensure that where possible, the community can share in the benefits of such a scheme. - 16.6 It is becoming increasingly commonplace for local communities to become involved in renewable energy projects.
+This can take a variety of forms including direct investment in the ownership of a scheme or through the setting up of a trust fund. - 16.7 In association with the Council, the developer will be expected to investigate the opportunities that may exist to involve the local community and to assess any likely benefits that could be forthcoming from the hydro-electric scheme.
+Arrangements for future management and maintenance of the facility will also require to be put in place. - 16.8 High environmental standards in water conservation, recycling and waste minimisation will also be required.